 Known as Electric Town, Akihabara is the home of anime, neon and all things Otaku.
 The electronics shops here are legendary and this flashy and colourful part of the city is a fun place to spend some time.

 You can shop for the manga, cosplay outfits and all things anime but you can also just spend some time soaking up the atmosphere of the neon-lit streets in the evening, experience a pachinko parlour or check out the latest in photography gear and electronic equipment.

 Maid cafes are a unique part of the Japanese otaku sub-culture.
 Dressed in French maid or similar anime costumes staff welcome clients to the cafe and act as a ‘servant’ for the duration of their time there.
 They take food and drink orders, play games and are generally attentive to the client during their time in the cafe.

 The cafes originated in Akihabara and it’s still where you’ll find many of them.
-Maidreamin is one of the newer variations that offer a family-friendly alternative, the uniforms and anime feel is the same but the colour and cuteness is amped up, the maids perform a song and dance show and food has that theme-cafe styling.
+Maidreamin is one of the newer variations that offer a family-friendly alternative, the uniforms and anime feel are the same but the colour and cuteness are amped up, the maids perform a song and dance show and the food has that theme-cafe styling.

 Shinto protection for the digital age

 For something quintessentially Akihabara that I don’t imagine you’ll find anywhere else in the world take a short stroll from the station to the Kanda Shinto Shrine.

 It has all the culture and history of a shrine originally established in 730 AD but the latest technology startups will come here to be blessed for success and you can pick up a talisman to protect your digital devices from evil.
 I’m hoping putting mine next to the phone will stop the incessant scam calls it currently attracts.